mrcotter/crypto-market/README.md

 # [Cryptocurrency Market](https://crypto.kris2d.info/)

-This is a simple web application of real-time cryptocurrency price tracker based on Angular 5.
-Support features of Progressive Web Apps to provide better user experience.
+This is a simple Progressive Web App using Angular 5 that tracking real-time cryptocurrency prices.
+Find your top favourite coins here, like Bitcoin, Ethereum, Ripple and more.

 ## Environment